xaix1999/bitburner/README.md

 less8.js - 8.00 GB - Rewrite of previous hack script to use less than 8 GB for fresh new runs.
 It will pickup player owned servers as long as the name is similiar to the pserv.js format, or more exactly, starts with "s-" or "hacknet-node-".

-less8W.js - 6.45 GB - Worker script for most of the computation needed to run less8.

 pserv.js - 7.40 GB - Rewritten to reduce GB.
 Updated for BitNodes with reduced max ram amounts.

 share.js - 7.35 GB - Script used to share() hosts with faction during hacking contracts (faction rep building).